xinchejian/SwarmRobots/README.md

 Build a swarm of robots with autonomus behavior to achieve their goals by interacting with each other using IR communication.

+See each xinCheJian wiki for assembly instructions and information.

-Requirements:
+Original Requirements:
   Each basic robot contains the following:
 	- 1x microcontroller Attiny2313
 	- 1x motor controller L293D
 	- 2x gear motors